-Norwich University officials announced that several members of the faculty have secured competitive research grants through the Vermont Genetics Network, which is funded by the National Institute of General Medical Sciences (NIGMS).
-In addition, Norwich has received funding to award three student fellowships for research during either the summer or academic year.
+Norwich University officials announced that several members of the faculty have secured competitive research grants through the Vermont Genetics Network, which is funded by the National Institute of General Medical Sciences.
+Norwich also received funding to award three student fellowships for research during either the summer or academic year.

 The professors and their research: